-The Permanent Delegation of the Republic of Moldova to the Organization for Security and Cooperation in Europe (OSCE) presents its compliments to the Permanent Missions and Delegations of the OSCE participating States and to the Conflict Prevention Center (CPC) and in accordance with the Decision No. 2/09 of the Forum for Security Cooperation has the honour to provide, attached herewith, response of the Republic of Moldova to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security for the year 2017.
+The Permanent Mission of the Republic of Moldova to the OSCE presents its compliments to the Permanent Missions and Delegations of the Participating States to the OSCE and to the Conflict Prevention Centre, and has the honour to submit Moldova's annual information exchange on the implementation of the Code of Conduct on Politico-Military Aspects of Security valid as of 15 April 2019, in accordance with Decision 2/09 of the Forum for Security Co-operation.

-The Permanent Delegation of the Republic of Moldova to the OSCE avails itself of this opportunity to renew to the Permanent Missions and Delegations of the OSCE participating States and to the Conflict Prevention Center the assurances of its highest consideration.
+The Permanent Mission of the Republic of Moldova to the OSCE avails itself of this opportunity to renew to the Missions and Delegations of the Participating States to the OSCE and to the CPC the assurances of its highest consideration.